autofac/Documentation/docs/integration/owin.rst

       public void Configuration(IAppBuilder app)
       {
         var builder = new ContainerBuilder();
-        // Register dependencies, then...
+        // Register all the Middleware Autofac should manage builder.RegisterType<SomeMiddleware>();
         var container = builder.Build();

         // Register the Autofac middleware FIRST.
-        app.UseAutofacMiddleware(container);
+This will also loop over all the registered Middleware with the container above, instantiate them, and then add them to the IAppBuilder on your behalf app.UseAutofacMiddleware(container);

-        // ...then register your other middleware.
+        // ...then register other Middleware that should NOT be managed by Autofac }
-      }
     }